bhnord/activities/README.md

 Elevate your Saturday night plans with View Boston’s new Sunset Sound Series.
 <a href="https://viewboston.com/berklee-sunset-sound-series/" target="_blank">info link</a>

-### The Addams Family at the Wang Theatre

-**03/21 08:00PM - 03/23 10:00PM @ Wang Theatre**
-A comical feast that embraces the wackiness in every family, THE ADDAMS FAMILY is the magnificently macabre hit musical featuring everyone’s favorite creepy, kooky characters.
-<a href="https://bit.ly/41qSfbj" target="_blank">info link</a>

 ### Moakley Park Clean Up

 **03/22 09:30AM - 03/22 11:30AM @ Moakley Park**